THE SUNDERLAND SITE - PAGE 049

 489 (later 512) tons

 A wooden barque.
 144.2 ft. long, signal letters RCWF, not Miramar listed.
 The webmaster has a number of editions of Lloyd's Register available to him from Google Books, thru 1889/90, but the vessel is not recorded in the 1889/90 edition.
 It certainly is listed in the 1898/99 edition.
 See left.
-The vessel would seem to have been built for 'M. Amsinck', of Hamburg, Germany, maybe for 'M. G. Amsinck', as recorded in the 1876/77 & later register editions.
+The vessel was initially registered to Briggs & Co. of Sunderland, but soon was owned by 'M. Amsinck', of Hamburg, Germany, maybe for 'M. G. Amsinck', as recorded in the 1876/77 & later register editions.
 For trade to Singapore, it would seem.
 In 1880, under the command of Captain E. H. Koopmann (or Koppmann), the vessel sailed from the English Channel to Valparaiso, Chile, in 112 days.
 In 1880/81, the vessel made the reverse journey, under Captain J. Goettsche, in 103 days.
 In 1883, the vessel was sold to 'H. Bauer', of Rostock, Germany, i.e. Heinrich Bauer.
 I am advised that the vessel was later sold to other Rostock owners, specifically in 1892, to 'W. Maack', & in 1895 to 'Ed.
 Burchard'.
 In the 1898/99 edition, the owner was Paul Lüthgens, also her captain, of Rostock.
 In 1899, the vessel was sold to 'P. L. Hogstedt' of Oscarshamn, SE Sweden, as is recorded, I am advised, in the 1899/1900 edition of Lloyd's Register.
 What later happened to the vessel is not known, either to the webmaster or to Dr. Ottfried Thümmel, of Germany, who suggested the vessel's inclusion here & has kindly provided much of the detailed data.
 The very first voyage of Ottfried's great-uncle, at age 16, was aboard the vessel, in 1897/98, from London to Sweden & on to Rio de Janeiro, Brazil, & back.
 Ottfried has provided the names of many who served as the vessel's master over the years.
 I have been unable to find other WWW data about the vessel.
 Its final disposition?
 Silke Brandt has been in contact to suggest (thanks Silke!) that a wooden barque listed as Verona (Varuna) was lost off the coast of South Africa in 1902.
 As per this page.
 Could it possibly be related?
 Need help!

 Can you help with the history of this company?